On This Page

-More people are recognizing the importance of mental health treatment and working to remove the stigma it used to have.
-Public figures from podcast hosts to movie stars talk about their experiences in therapy and rave about how much it helps them.
-Friends and family who wouldn’t have dared to confess it even a decade ago now casually mention that they’re in therapy.
+Therapy is more popular than ever.
+Public figures talk about their experiences in therapy on podcasts and recommend it to everyone.
+Friends and family who wouldn’t have dared to confess it even a decade ago now casually mention that they’re in therapy like it’s no big deal.

 As a growing number of people identify therapy as an essential part of their self-care toolkit, it can start to seem like everyone should be in therapy and that you should sign up with the first therapist you can find.
 But like most things in life, it’s a little more complicated than that.